Knowing how to dress in a survival situation can mean the difference between life and death.

 Unfortunately, there is no such thing as survival clothing.

-What fabrics are best for survival?
+But what are the best fabric options for survival?

 This depends on a variety of factors such as temperature, humidity, sun exposure, etc.

-How to Dress for Survival
+How to Choose the Best Survival Clothing

 Humans are meant to live in a warm and tropical environment.
 The second you leave this environment, you have to dress appropriately to keep yourself warm.